Jixabon/lando-ui/README.md

 # Lando UI

 Please leave a rating!
 Feedback is welcome!
+Take the [survey](https://forms.gle/HH9wPoYor2rheUoS6) to help improve the extension.

 ## Features

 Lando UI was designed to simplify the use of the Lando development tool when inside VSCode.
 It adds quick button shortcuts and information panels that allow quick, commandless access to your current Lando project, as well as other running projects/containers.

-Visit the Lando's website at https://lando.dev/
+Visit the Lando website at https://lando.dev/

 ![Lando UI Overview](media/screenshot.png)